SavSanta/numbreaker/README.md

 # numbreaker

 ### Overview
-A Cobalt Strike Aggressor Script to assist an operators in conversions of common numerical types into human understandable types.
+A Cobalt Strike Aggressor Script to assist an operators in conversions of common numerical, alphanumerical, or similar data types into human readable data.
 Supports converting from:

    - User Account Control values that are associated to an accounts in Active Directory.